 Every piece of equipment that comes in contact with the concentrate or finished wine/beer must go through these processes.
-It should be done just before every step.
+Sanitising should be done just before every step.

 To Sanitise, use a solution of VWP or metabisulphite to clean all the equipment.
-Remember not all dirt is visible, so even equipment that appears clean must be sanitised.
-After sanitising your equipment rinse thoroughly with hot water.
+Not all dirt is visible, so clean equipment must be sanitised.
+After sanitising your equipment, rinse thoroughly with hot water.

 Sterilising is not just to clean the equipment but also to kill bacteria on clean utensils.
-You can use metabisulphite to create a non rinse steriliser.
-Use 10g of metabisulphite per litre.
+You can use metabisulphite to create a non-rinse steriliser.
+Use home brew sterilising solution of10g of metabisulphite per litre.
 Spray this on the equipment before use.

 If the inside of the pail is scratched or the plastic is severely discoloured, it may be time to change it.
-When these types of symptoms appear, cleaning or sterilising is usually not enough.
+When these symptoms appear, cleaning or sterilising is usually not enough.

-If you store your carboys corked with a little solution of metabisulphite in them, they'll be ready next time you need them.
+If you store your carboys corked with a little metabisulphite solution, they'll be ready next time you need them.
 Just swirl to coat the inside, rinse, and you're ready to go.

-Filtering equipment should be cleaned and sterilised before use and between each batch as you filter, as any yeast cells which would attach to the plates will transfer to the next instalment.
+Filtering equipment should be cleaned and sterilised before use and between each batch as you filter, as any yeast cells attached to the plates will transfer to the next instalment.

 Clean your glass carboys with warm water and VWP sterilising solution.
 Do not use hot water; this can cause the carboy to BREAK.